fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 _# THENcountdecreasesby 1_
 **assert** tasks.count()== 2

-Chapter 7.
+Lab 7.
 Using pytest with Other Tools • 150

 The fixtures we’ve been using for the Tasks project, including db_with_3_tasks